 Tyrion quite literally grows up in the shadow of his families greatness and their secrets.
 His character is formed not simply by his non-existent priority in the patriarchal pecking order, but also by his closest relatives are consistently undermining him, or blatantly devaluing or discrediting his very existence. (points 3 above).

-From early childhood and before Tyrion can even remember, dear sister Cersei and Daddy Tywin attempt to systematically erode his birthright and character through vengeful undermining (being the cause of his mother’s untimely death).
-These acts of vengeance are compounded by the fact that Tyrion is also a dwarf and physically incapable of rising to the bombardment of societal challenges and expectations that are incumbent of the “great” Lannister name.
+From early childhood and before Tyrion can even remember, dear sister Cersei and Daddy Tywin attempt to systematically erode his birthright and character through vengeful undermining.
+Tyrion is forced to accept the blame for being the cause of his mother’s untimely death.
+These acts of vengeance and victimisation are compounded by the fact that Tyrion is also a dwarf and physically incapable of rising to the bombardment of societal challenges and expectations that are incumbent of the “great” Lannister name.

 Tyrion as an adult feels the animosity and constant contempt from his father and sister but yet still deeply yearns for their acceptance and validation that he never receives.
 Tyrion’s adult identity, his wit and general likability are a beautiful facade to his underlying feelings of powerlessness and internal rage that steer his self-destructive relationships with alcohol and sex.